Summary: Shepard burns.

 "Thanks," Shepard said again, and, because she didn't cry, laughed.

-She popped the stopper on the bottle as soon as she was alone in her cabin, thought hard about drinking straight from the bottle, and instead went hunting for the glasses Liara had brought.
+She popped the stopper as soon as she was alone in her cabin, thought hard about drinking straight from the bottle, and instead went hunting for the glasses Liara had brought.
 All class flowed from the Shadow Broker, apparently, at least on this ship.
 She found them tucked up on her bookshelf, where someone—not her—had thoughtfully stored them stems-up.
 She drank two cups down straight, corked the bottle, and told herself to finish her damn mission report.

 It was a lot easier to have a third glass of wine.